Skip to main content

 3. Enter a label and, optionally, a Tailscale auth key.

-4. Run the generated one-line installer on the gateway host.
+4. Copy the generated one-line installer and run it on the gateway host:

 5. Keep the dialog open until the registration token is consumed and the gateway appears.